Admitted students: next steps

 - Fingerprints are required in every district/charter organization.
 Your residency director will provide more details with timeline expectations during orientation week.

 Fulfill health and immunization requirements

 If you plan to be on campus, other than for the optional graduation ceremony attendance, you must submit an immunization history form by the first day of the Teacher Residency program.
 If you are contacted about missing documentation and do not plan to be on campus, email firstname.lastname@example.org to let them know you are an online student.

 Enroll in or waive NYU health insurance

-Students are enrolled automatically in the NYU-sponsored Student Health Insurance Plan as part of the course registration process.
-Students must complete the online enrollment/waiver process each academic year beginning in the summer to ensure they have enrolled in the plan of their choice; supplemented their current insurance with an NYU-sponsored plan; or waived the NYU-sponsored plans.
-Please review the waiver deadlines so you know when the online enrollment system will be available for Summer classes.
+Modules 1-2, which you take during the summer, are 4.5 credits.
+Therefore, you are not enrolled automatically in the NYU-sponsored Student Health Insurance Plan as part of the course registration process.
+Students must complete the online enrollment/waiver process to ensure they have enrolled in the plan of their choice; supplemented their current insurance with an NYU-sponsored plan; or waived the NYU-sponsored plans.
+Please review the waiver deadlines so you will know when the online enrollment system will be available.

 Some district/charter partners offer healthcare.
 Be sure to check with your district/charter to understand the benefits offered to you and when they start.

 Complete required training